 The 1990s: A Period of Consolidation and Expansion

 The 1990s saw a wave of applications based on discoveries in the previous decades and the arrival of huge volumes of genomic and transcriptomic data from automated sequencing and DNA microarray technologies.
 The publicly funded Human Genome Project began in 1990, and gene therapy was tested on human patients for the first time.
-The yeast genome was completed in 1996, and the Caenorhabditis elegans genome was completed excellent asian porn large tube in 1998.
+The yeast genome was completed in 1996, and the Caenorhabditis elegans genome was completed in 1998.
 A private effort to sequence the human genome did not start until 1998, but advances in the speed of DNA sequencing and data analysis allowed them to finish at the same time as the public project.

 The invention of DNA microarrays by Pat Brown and colleagues revolutionized the analysis of gene expression patterns in an organism or population.
 Extending the basic principles utilized in Southern blotting, these high-resolution, genome-wide hybridization arrays led to the generation of huge volumes of expression data and the blossoming of a new discipline, genomics.